preethamvishy/socialytics/README.md

 # Socialytics
-A web and native desktop app for Instagram analytics.
-Quick 🚀 and actionable insights built using Angular 5 and Electron.
+A web and native desktop app for Instagram analytics. 🚀 insights using Angular 5 and Electron.

 ![Socialytics](https://i.imgur.com/gQGEzuN.jpg)

+Socialytics provides quick and actionable analytics crunched out based on a user's 50 most recent posts at the most.

+Socialytics is the result of its developer's experience of working with social media influencers on a regular basis.
+All the Instagram analytics services out in the market provide quality analysis but the statistics may be distorted by age old posts and filtering out older posts usually happens at the end of a time consuming number crunching process.
+Socialytics allows you to make quick decisions based on most recent engagement data.

-### Usage
+### Development

 1. Clone the repo.
 2. Run `npm install`to install the dependencies.